precice/tutorials/turek-hron-fsi3/README.md

 You can also run OpenFOAM in parallel by `./run.sh -parallel`.
 The default setting here uses 25 MPI ranks.
 You can change this setting in `fluid-openfoam/system/decomposeParDict`.
 Moreover, the name of your solver might differ, depending on your OpenFOAM version.
 Have a look in the `fluid-openfoam/system/controlDict` file and set the appropriate solver name.

-There is an [open issue](https://github.com/precice/openfoam-adapter/issues/26) that leads to additional "empty" result directories when running with some OpenFOAM versions, leading to inconveniences during post-processing.
-Please run the script `removeObsoleteSolvers.sh` to delete the additional files.

 You may adjust the end time in the precice-config_*.xml, or interupt the execution earlier if you want.

 In the first few timesteps, many coupling iterations are required for convergence.
 Don't loose hope, things get better quickly.